HomeHealth articlessarcoidosisSarcoidosis - Causes | Symptoms | Diagnosis | Treatment

 What Are the Treatment Options for Sarcoidosis?

-There is no known cure for sarcoidosis, but in some patients, the symptoms go away without any treatment.
-If you are experiencing symptoms, then your doctor will prescribe medicines to relieve those symptoms and to help the affected organ function properly.
+There is no known cure for sarcoidosis, but the symptoms go away in some patients without any treatment.
+If you are experiencing symptoms, your doctor will prescribe medicines to relieve those symptoms and help the affected organ function properly.
 The treatment options include:

 • Corticosteroids - This helps in reducing inflammation.

-• Immunosuppressants - Medicines like Methotrexate and Azathioprine are used to suppress the action of the immune system.
+• Immunosuppressants - Medicines like Methotrexate and Azathioprine are used to suppress the immune system's action.

 • Hydroxychloroquine - To treat high blood calcium levels.